Design Thinking is a state of mind!

 What will I improve in the short, mid and long run?

-As a newbie in a parent’s role, I found myself applying behavioural patterns that looked familiar to me.
-I looked back at the past twelve months, and I surprisingly found myself using the design thinking approach’s critical steps, such as empathising, defining, ideate, prototype, and test!
+As a newbie in a parent’s role, I applied behavioural patterns that looked familiar to me.
+I looked back at the past twelve months and surprisingly found myself using the critical steps of the design thinking approach, such as empathising, defining, ideating, prototyping, and testing!

-- Step 1, I empathise as much as possible with my client AKA my son.
-This exercise is very much complex because I am learning a new language.
+- Step 1: I empathise with my client, AKA my son, as much as possible.
+This exercise is very complex because I am learning a new language.
 The third of my life!
 I need to be proficient in using a communication tool made by tears, smiles, inapprehensible hand gestures and lately, many “abubabbu”.
 These inputs are the basis of our communication, and I need to rely on them to figure out the problem(s) and understand the feedback.

-- Step 3, very often, I have to face a compressed timeline to ideate a solution.
-If my buddy cries loud, the cause could be a combo of more reasons.
-Maybe he’s hungry, perhaps he has a stomach ache, or some external factors piss him out.
-The majority of times, I cannot solve more than one problem at once.
+- Step 3: I often face a compressed timeline to ideate a solution.
+If my buddy cries loudly, the cause could be a combo of more reasons.
+Maybe he’s hungry and has a stomach ache or some external factors piss him out.
+Most of the time, I cannot solve multiple problems at once.
 Hence, I always ideate a plan for the short term to gain time for the long-term solution.

-- Step 4, I react fast and in a pragmatic way.
+- Step 4: I react fast and pragmatically.
 This is the moment where the fun begins!
 I quickly set my solution up based on the critical point of the list I mentioned in point 1.
-A handy TODOs list is beneficial to focus on providing the best option for the current pain/problem in the shortest timeframe.
-I consider this approach valuable because it makes the “user” feeling safe.
+A handy TODO list is beneficial to focus on providing the best option for the current pain/problem in the shortest timeframe.
+This approach is valuable because it makes the “user” feel safe.
 After all, he perceives I am working on the solution.
 In the end, we need to build trust, don’t we?

-- Step 5, since the feedback will be impressively responsive, I will immediately learn if I’m or not on the right track.
-By observing the “user” reactions, I can understand what will be the outcome.
-I check the response and pray to my god that my initial assumption was correct.
+- Step 5: since the feedback will be impressively responsive, I will immediately learn if I’m or not on the right track.
+By observing the “user” reactions, I can understand the outcome.
+I checked the response and prayed that my initial assumption was correct.
 On the contrary, I try to keep my faith and quickly start the process over.

-Yes, I did because I have learned that being a parent is, at the same time, the most natural and complex life’s experience.
+Yes, I did because I have learned that being a parent is, at the same time, the most natural and complex life experience.
 It requires a lot of mental and physical effort.
 Lucky me, I am supported and guided by the best in the field, the mum of my son!
-Women are problem solver creatures by nature.
+Women are problem-solver creatures by nature.
 Observing her navigating the different stages of this experience gives me a great starting point for improving myself as a parent.
-It is a strenuous exercise, though, and I make the wrong choice from time to time.
+It is a strenuous exercise, though, and I make the wrong choice occasionally.